The Telematics Score Becomes the Insurance Witness

 - California Department of Justice, Attorney General Bonta, Partners Secure $12.75 Million General Motors Privacy Settlement, May 8, 2026.

-- Related pages: The AI Insurer Becomes a Governance Layer, The Driver Camera Becomes the Attention Judge, The Location Broker Becomes the Shadow Sensor Network, Data-Driven Truckers and Workplace Surveillance, The Price Becomes a Personalized Prediction, and The Smart Meter Becomes the Household Witness.
+- Related pages: The AI Insurer Becomes a Governance Layer, Risk and Insurance, The Adverse Action Explanation Interface, The Driver Camera Becomes the Attention Judge, The Location Broker Becomes the Shadow Sensor Network, Data-Driven Truckers and Workplace Surveillance, The Price Becomes a Personalized Prediction, The Smart Meter Becomes the Household Witness, Data Brokers, Data Minimization, AI Data Retention, AI Audit Trails, AI Audits and Assurance, Notice and Appeal, and Privacy and Data Stewardship.